-The Higher Learning Commission of the North Central Association of Colleges and Schools does not recognize the acceptance of prior experiential learning at the graduate level.
+The Higher Learning Commission does not recognize the acceptance of prior experiential learning at the graduate level.

 Auditing a Course

 A student may petition to audit a course by submitting a written request to the Director of the specific graduate program prior to registration.
 The student should state the reason(s) for the request.
 Courses may be audited at the discretion of the instructor and the program Director.
 A fee will be required for official audits.
 Auditors will be provided with course materials and will be expected to participate in all of the required course meetings.
 The audit fee is listed in the current fee statement.
 At the conclusion of the course, the notation of audit (AU) will be recorded on the student's transcript.